JimMarshall35/2D-platformer-engine/README.md

 - wrap some renderer functions in lua so that lua script based tools can draw on the editor overlay like the hard coded tools do

 MEDIUM:
-- add some shader based effects
+- add some shader based effects - NOTE - one added - make better
 - Add edit undo / redo functionality to editor (command pattern)
 - investigate possibility of running some of the systems in parrallel - would this be worth it / practical
 - sort out tile sizes in general, allow for possibility of different background layers containing different sized tiles